Healthdirect Free Australian health advice you can count on.

 How is Chiari malformation diagnosed?

 There is currently no reliable screening test to tell if a baby will be born with a Chiari malformation.
-But sometimes ultrasound images of the baby in the womb can show they have the condition.
+Some malformations can be seen on ultrasound images before birth.

 How is Chiari malformation treated?

-Treatment will depend on the symptoms.
+Treatment will depend on your symptoms.
 If you have Chiari malformation without any symptoms, your doctor may just monitor your condition.

 Living with Chiari malformation

-Many people who have surgery for a Chiari malformation experience an improvement in their symptoms.
-It is important to speak with your doctor about what you may expect after surgery.
+Many people who have surgery for Chiari malformation experience an improvement in their symptoms.

-For more information and support, visit Brain Foundation.
+For more information and support, visit the Brain Foundation.

 Learn more here about the development and quality assurance of healthdirect content.